myekul/combined-leaderboard/README.md

     - For SM64:
         - If a player has a 0-Star run but no 1-Star run, their 1-Star penalty will be halved.

+## Tabs
+### Leaderboard
+- Ranks players based on a number of criteria (see above)

+### Chart
+- Visualizes the competition
+- Compares player scores and run scores

+### Map
+- Displays where in the world the top players are from

+### World records
+- Displays the world record holders for each category

+### Sort
+- Sort players or runs by rank, score, time, etc.

+## Disclaimer
+Admittedley, player rank calculation can be a very subjective thing.
+I tried to make it as fair as possible, but I don't expect these rankings to be taken seriously.
+I just thought it would be a fun way to compare speedrunners with other players of similar caliber.

 ## Planned features
-- Fullgame ILs - other loadouts
 - Missing run penalty explanation
 - When score is worse that penalty, penalize instead?
 - Credits page
-- Percentages for chart categories
+- Percentages for chart categories?
-- Convert bosses array to a set
+- Convert bosses array to a set?
-- Remove API links from SRC categories
 - SM64 IL divisions
 - WR mode